-Pastor, there is a temptation right now for you to dismiss this article.
-In fact, even when pastors have freely admitted their delinquency in abiding through prayer and Bible reading, fixing that delinquency is easily where pastors have become the most offended during coaching... including leaving coaching.
+There is a temptation right now for you to dismiss this article.
+In fact, even when people have freely admitted their delinquency in abiding through prayer and Bible reading, fixing that delinquency is easily where people have become the most offended during coaching... including leaving coaching.
 Don't harden your heart here and don't dismiss the simple truths in this article.

-2. So, does that mean that something like ministry coaching isn't needed?
+2. So, does that mean that something like coaching isn't needed?

-This is why every pastor who does even one coaching meeting with us is asked to read this article first!
-This is why the VERY first thing we address within ministry coaching is prayer and Bible reading - no matter what a pastor's challenges are.
+This is why almost every person who does even one coaching meeting with us is asked to read this article first!
+This is why the VERY first thing we address within coaching is prayer and Bible reading - no matter what a person's challenges are.